 Neglecting your scalp could lead to scalp folliculitis and permanent hair loss

 While most consider the condition or health of their hair as a priority, they often overlook the state of their scalp.
 Scalp folliculitis is a common condition that in extreme cases can lead to permanent hair loss!
-We asked Dr. NAME to share with us the causes, risks and treatments of this often not talked about skin ailment.
+We asked Dr Richard to share with us the causes, risks and treatments of this often not talked about skin ailment.